-There is a great temptation to ignore the poor of our world by assuming that their plight is of their own creation.
+There is a great temptation to ignore those who live in poverty by assuming that their plight is of their own creation.
 Some may reason that poverty comes from laziness, ignorance or a failure to seize opportunities.
 But this is an easy way out.
 We assign blame to someone else to escape culpability.
 We distance ourselves from a situation we think is remote from our own.
 We block ourselves off from the real struggles, personal histories and present-day challenges of the individuals and communities that we encounter.